msalum/Personal-Prog/README.md

 **How does it work?**
 * User inserts his/hers birthday date
-* Program guesses his/hers horoscope sign
+* Program calculates his/hers horoscope sign
 * Program asks if user would like to know his/hers daily horoscope?
 * If yes - then prints out horoscope of the day
-* If no - thank the users to try and wishes good day
+* If no - thanks the users for using program
 * Note: Program uses for every horoscope the same text, but changes the name of the sign according to entered date.
   Example: if **Capricorn**, prints out: The tip of the day for **Capricorn** is ...
   If some other sign: The tip of the day for **Lion** is .... etc.